srgio-es/teamcenter-mcp-server/memory-bank/progress.md

    - ~~References to document and window objects not available in Node.js~~
    - ~~Fixed: Added environment detection and conditional code execution~~
    - Status: Fully resolved with environment-aware code

+5. **Test Coverage**:
+   - Limited test coverage for some components
+   - No integration tests for key workflows
+   - Plan: Add more comprehensive tests
+   - Status: Basic test infrastructure in place, more tests needed

 ### Functional Limitations